keboola/terraform-provider-keboola/docs/resources/component_configuration.md

 ### Optional

-- `branch_id` (Number) ID of the branch.
+- `branch_id` (String) ID of the branch.
 If not specified, then default branch will be used.
 - `change_description` (String) Change description associated with the configuration change.
 - `configuration` (String) Content of the configuration specified as JSON string.
 - `description` (String) Description of the configuration.